toanthanh1/c_code/README.md

 ## Documentation

-Each program includes detailed documentation in its corresponding .md file, featuring:
+Each program includes detailed documentation in its corresponding .md.new file, featuring:
 - Comprehensive description
-- Core algorithm explanation
+- Core algorithm explanation with Mermaid flowcharts
-- Mermaid flowcharts
-- Usage examples
+  - Focus on key data structures and algorithms
+  - Visual representation of program flow
+  - Subgraphs for core operations
+- Compilation and usage instructions
-- Implementation details
+- Implementation notes